 6.56.2 Guidance to language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.56.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.56.5.

 Do not depend on the sequence of keys in a dictionary to be consistent across implementations, or even between multiple executions with the same implementation, in versions prior to Python 3.7.